 Tips and advice on garden care in June

-The warm weather is here and your garden is in its final flourish before it begins to slow down due to the more intense heat of July and August.
+The warm weather is here and your garden is in its final flourish before starting the slow down in July and August.
 There can be lots to keep on top of in June, but with our handy checklist those gardening essentials will soon be through and you can sit back and enjoy all your hard work.